vuics/selfdev-api/README.md

 You have to create a webhook in a Stripe Dashboard separately for each environment:
   * [Stripe Sandbox webhooks](https://dashboard.stripe.com/test/webhooks).
 The webhook should be pointing to local address.
 You can use the `listen` command in `./package.json` to setup local webhook.
   * [Stripe live webhooks](https://dashboard.stripe.com/webhooks).
-The webhook should be pointing to `https://hyag.org/v1/subscriptions/webhook`.
+The webhook should be pointing to `https://api.hyag.org/v1/subscriptions/webhook`.

+Select API version: `2020-03-02`.
 Select webhook events to send:
   * `invoice.payment_succeeded`
   * `customer.subscription.deleted`